SPINLab/gi-minor-python-course-2019/README.md

 ## methodology and programme

 This course consists of a self-learning part and two hands-on workshops.
 Each workshop lasts a full day.
-Interactive lectures are planned for the morning while the afternoons are filled with supervised practical assignments.
+Interactive lectures are planned for the mornings while the afternoons are filled with supervised practical assignments.

 The program is as follows: